-On day 3 of my cruise, we landed at South Plaza Island, one of the smallest in the Galapagos archipelago off the coast of Santa Cruz.
+On day 3 of my cruise which began in this post, we landed at South Plaza Island, one of the smallest in the Galapagos archipelago off the coast of Santa Cruz.
 Its large colonies of sea lions, birds and iguanas are impressive for its humble size, making it a worthwhile stop.
 This is how we were greeted!

 The absence of natural land predators makes the wildlife of the Galapagos unbelievably tame and generally fearless of human visitors.
 One of the endemic and most unusual residents is the marine iguana, a gentle vegetarian and the only seagoing lizard in the world.
 Darwin described their appearance as “hideous” but I think they’re oddly charming.
 How amusing they are, especially when they crawl into the ocean and swim like overgrown tadpoles to feed on the marine algae below.
 This one was just a young’un.